Walks index

 This building is behind the Guildhall.
 The weather vane is a seahorse, from the city's coat of arms.

 This building is on the corner of Bridge Street and Jesus Lane.
-The weather vane seems to have a barrel.
+The weather vane has a cooper making a barrel.
+I don't know why.
+There is no record of a cooper working nearby.

 This weather vane is on a building in Abbey Road, close to the Elizabeth Way roundabout.
 I think it represents doing some laundry.